jedubois/InternalDocumentation/Agendas/DASA-Agenda-2014-06-18.md

 Riaan reports: Meetup.com widgets work well enough on the test site.

-Notes:
+Notes: Riaan has suggested working with the OpenAPI instead of the normal widgets.
+Adam has suggested keeping the current widgets, which just show the amount of members in the group.
+Riaan will speak to Robin about using the new localised Logos on meetup.com

-Completed / Agreed: ✔ / ✘
+Completed / Agreed: ✔

 Accounting